 MTA sample CREO, PA 233 documents now available

 Note that an applicant may also choose to work with a township that has a “workable ordinance,” rather than going through the MPSC.
 (There are numerous reasons an applicant may choose to work with a township, such as timing and costs).
-MTA will provide a draft “workable ordinance” within the next several weeks.
+Sample MTA workable ordinances are also now available on our PA 233 Samples and Guidance webpage.

 Note: This is not intended to be legal advice.
 Members should consult with their legal counsel before adopting any of these sample documents.